 Add attributes in automatic marks

-All types of building objectobject that represents something that will exist in the real building or be closely related to it
+All types of building objectobject that represents something that will exist in the real building or will be closely related to it

 A building object is always created in a model, but it is also represented as a drawing object in a drawing in which its properties can be modified.